Oda Nobunaga: Conflict with Uesugi

 The conflict between Oda and Uesugi was precipitated by Uesugi intervention in the domain of the Hatakeyama clan in Noto Province, an Oda client state.
 This event provoked the Uesugi incursion, a coup d'état led by the pro-Oda general Chō Tsugutsura, who killed Hatakeyama Yoshinori, the lord of Noto and replaced him with Hatakeyama Yoshitaka as a puppet ruler.
 In response, Uesugi Kenshin, the head of the Uesugi clan, mobilized an army and led it into Noto against Tsugutsura.
 Consequently, Nobunaga sent an army led by Shibata Katsuie and some of his most experienced generals to attack Kenshin.
 They clashed at the Battle of Tedorigawa in Kaga Province in 1577.

 Battle of Tedorigawa

 In November 1577, the Battle of Tedorigawa took place near the Tedori River in Kaga Province.
 Kenshin tricked Nobunaga's forces into launching a frontal attack across the Tedorigawa and defeated him.
 Having suffered the loss of 1,000 men, the Oda forces withdrew south.
 The result was a decisive Uesugi victory, and Nobunaga considered ceding the northern provinces to Kenshin, but Kenshin's sudden death in early 1578 caused a succession crisis that ended the Uesugi's movement to the south.

-Later in 1578, after the death of Uesugi Kenshin, Nobunaga send Shibata Katsuie, Maeda Toshiie and Sasa Narimasa to conquer Hokuriku region from Uesugi.
+Later in 1578, after the death of Uesugi Kenshin, Nobunaga sent Shibata Katsuie, Maeda Toshiie and Sasa Narimasa to conquer Hokuriku from Uesugi.